 The feature of Wi-Fi assist was enabled, by default, for Apple iPhone users once they upgraded to iOS 9.
 Consequently, the users began incurring huge and unexpected spike in their mobile data bills.
 To disable the feature, the users had to go through their settings (Mobile data> Wi-Fi assist) something users did not discover until receiving that first fat cellphone bill.

-Now, Apple has been slapped with class action lawsuit on October 23, 2015 alleging the company did not warn users sufficiently that the new Wi-Fi assist feature in iOS 9 will, by default, switch to use data from their cellular plan when Wi-Fi connectivity is low.
+Now, Apple has been slapped with a class-action lawsuit on October 23, 2015, alleging the company did not warn users sufficiently that the new Wi-Fi Assist feature in iOS 9 will, by default, switch to use data from their cellular plan when Wi-Fi connectivity is low.
 As a result, the plaintiffs received surprisingly big mobile data bills.

-The complaint has been filed by a California couple William Scott Phillips and Suzzanne Schmidt Phillips who allege that new feature of Wi-Fi assist caused them to use more cellular data than expected.
+The complaint has been filed by a California couple William Scott Phillips and Suzanne Schmidt Phillips who allege that new features of Wi-Fi assist caused them to use more cellular data than expected.
 The complaint claims that users who do not understand how Wi-Fi assist functions or even know that it exists, unknowingly used more mobile data than expected, thereby leading to exorbitant mobile data bills.
-The new class action lawsuit demands reimbursement from the company for any overages.
+The new class-action lawsuit demands reimbursement from the company for any overages.

 The suit states, “Defendant’s above corrective action, however, still downplays the possible data overcharges a user could incur.
 Reasonable and average consumers use their iPhones for streaming of music, videos, and running various applications — all of which can use significant data.
 Defendant’s corrective statement does not disclose any basis for its conclusion that an average consumer would not see much increase in cellular usage.”

-Apple is not the only company that sports a feature similar to Wi-Fi assist.
-HTC, Samsung and LG have a similar feature on their handsets, too.
+Apple is not the only company that sports a feature similar to Wi-Fi assistance.
+HTC, Samsung, and LG have a similar feature on their handsets, too.
 Samsung’s feature is called Smart Network Assist.
 However, no Android phone manufacturers have come across a similar lawsuit.